mug-n-ai/AstrOmakase/README.md

 <img src="content/icon.png" alt="content/icon.png" width="200"/>

 ![Ubuntu OS](https://img.shields.io/badge/Ubuntu%20OS-24.04-green?style=flat&logo=ubuntu)
 ![Version](https://img.shields.io/badge/Version-1.0.0-blue?style=flat)

-**AstrOmakub** is a research and astronomy-oriented version optimized for the [Omakub project](https://github.com/basecamp/omakub) for astronomers and astrophysicists.
-The project enhances the original Omakub setup with additional tools and configurations relevant to astronomy,
+**AstrOmakub** is a research and astronomy-oriented version optimized for the [Omakub project](https://github.com/basecamp/omakub), designed for astronomers and astrophysicists.
+The project enhances the original Omakub setup with additional tools and configurations relevant to astronomy.

-Watch the introduction video and read the documentation for Omakub at [omakub.org](https://omakub.org).
+Similar to Omakub, the name AstrOmakub is derived from "astronomy" and the Japanese word "omakase," which means "I'll leave it up to you."
+In Japanese cuisine, omakase is a style of dining where the chef selects and prepares the meal, offering a curated and customized experience.
+Similarly, AstrOmakub provides a tailored setup optimized for astronomy research, allowing users to focus on their work without worrying about configuring each tool individually.

+### Relation with Omakub

+AstrOmakub is based on Omakub and can function with or without a prior installation of Omakub.
+However, for the best experience, it is recommended to install Omakub before proceeding with the installation of AstrOmakub.

+### Included Tools

 Here is a list of tools included in AstrOmakub that are added to the standard Omakub setup: